 At a six-handed table, however, the odds another player has a higher pocket pair are reduced to 16.1% – a drop of 52.7 percent.
 For pocket 9s, the odds drop from 18.3% to 11.7%, or a 56.4% reduction.

-Chances of another player having higher pocket pair
+Chance of another player having a higher pocket pair

 This analysis does not take overcards into account, but does show that mid-range pocket pairs are more valuable pre-flop when playing six-handed.